logo

 Makita Tipped Circular Saw Blade

-The Makita Carbide-Tipped Circular Saw Blade is a premium quality and high-strength circular saw blade that has the ability to cut through all types of wood cleanly and quickly.
-Its tungsten carbide-tipped sharp blades enables you to cut 70% faster than other blades, and its super-thin kerf takes the load away from the circular saw.
-Moreover, the circular saw blade contains heat vents to prevent overheating and warping
+The Makita Carbide-Tipped Circular Saw Blade is a premium quality, and high-strength circular saw blade that has the ability to cut through all types of wood cleanly and quickly.
+Its tungsten carbide-tipped sharp blades enable you to cut 70% faster than other blades, and its super-thin kerf takes the load away from the circular saw.
+Moreover, the circular saw blade contains heat vents to prevent overheating and warping.

 Pros